KRZR: As KONG (1952–1984)

-Multiple formats and owners (1984–1999)
+Various callsigns (1984–1999)

 KONG changed its call sign to KNDE in 1984.
+The change occurred as a group from Seattle, Washington, sought the KONG calls for a planned television station in that market.

 In April 1985, Americom II purchased KNDE and KNTN-FM for $1.3 million.
 The call sign changed from KNDE to KVIS in June 1985, and Americom also changed the longtime format of MOR to country music.
 KVIS had another format change, from country to oldies in 1987.

 The callsigns continued to have multiple changes throughout the 1980s and 1990s, to KODS for one week in September 1988; KHTZ beginning September 25, 1988; KEYX from January 12, 1990; and KTHX from August 17, 1994.
 In 1998, Chancellor Broadcasting purchased KTHX.

 Sports format as KVBL and KEZL (1999–2010)

 On January 15, 1999, the station became KVBL, a simulcast of sports station KCBL in Fresno.

 In August 2001, KCBL/KVBL signed with the USC Football Radio Network to broadcast USC Trojans football in Fresno/Visalia.
 KCBL/KVBL did not return to the USC network after the 2001 season.

 Due to low ratings, specifically a 0.5 share in the first quarter of 2002, KCBL/KVBL switched its national network affiliation from Sporting News Radio to Fox Sports Radio in September 2002.
 Another program change in 2002 was the addition of Sacramento Kings basketball; KCBL/KVBL remained with the Kings until the 2006–07 season.

 In 2005, KCBL/KVBL rejoined the USC Trojans Radio Network.

 Beginning in January 2006, KVBL became KEZL.
 KEZL retained its simulcast of KCBL; the pair of stations was with the Oakland Raiders Radio Network from 2006 to 2009.
 After the 2006 season, KCBL/KEZL lost the USC rights to KFPT.